Mont-Blanc from Salève © French Moments

 The Tarentaise Valley above Aime © French Moments

-In addition, other popular mountain sites are the massifs of Mont Blanc, Beaufortain, Aravis, Champsaur, Belledonne, Grandes-Rousses, Chartreuse, Vercors and Mercantour.
+In addition, other popular mountain sites include the massifs of Mont Blanc, Beaufortain, Aravis, Champsaur, Belledonne, Grandes-Rousses, Chartreuse, Vercors and Mercantour.

 Cities, small towns and villages